Iteration Regression Testing And Full Regression Testing in Agile

 In Agile age, continuous testing is the backbone of Quality Assurance.
 Fail fast and fail often through continuous testing, so that defects are uncovered fast and fixed before delivery with minimum impact on customers.

 Return on investment is important and should be measured in Agile regression testing also.
 The measured ROI is compared with the ROI of the previous sprint(e.g. ROI is measured in terms of the time saved during test case execution after the test cases that were being executed manually were automated), to optimize the regression testing in the next iteration.

-Hence, the importance of the regression in an Agile environment is immense and requires due attention not only from the testing team but also from developers, Product owners, business analysts and other stakeholders.
+Hence, the importance of the regression testing in an agile environment is immense and requires due attention not only from the testing team but also from developers, product owners, business analysts and other stakeholders.

 Test Automation by Functional Experts and SMEs for Continuous Testing in Agile and DevOps